1986 United States Senate elections: Maryland

-Incumbent Republican Charles Mathias, Jr. decided to retire, instead of seeking a fourth term.
+Incumbent Republican Charles Mathias decided to retire, instead of seeking a fourth term.
 At the time of this announcement, it was expected that then-Governor Harry Hughes would run for the seat being vacated by retiring Senator Mathias.
 However, Hughes became caught up in the aftermath of the Maryland savings and loan crisis.
 He lost popularity with voters, opening the door for Mikulski's bid for the Senate.
-Congresswoman Barbara Mikulski received the Democratic nomination over fellow Congressman Michael Barnes and governor Harry Hughes, the last of whom finished third.
+Congresswoman Barbara Mikulski received the Democratic nomination over fellow Congressman Michael D. Barnes and governor Harry Hughes, the last of whom finished third.
 Mikulski had previously run for the seat in 1974.

 Chavez won the primary handily, defeating several Republican challengers.
 Later, she made comments that some Mikulski supporters interpreted as an attempt to draw attention to the issue of Mikulski's sexual orientation.
 In an article quoting Chavez's claim that Mikulski was a "San Francisco-style, George McGovern, liberal Democrat", The Washington Post reported that Chavez was directly implying that the never-married Mikulski was a lesbian.
 Chavez was accused of making Mikulski's sexual orientation a central issue of the political campaign.
 In defending her use of the phrase, Chavez stated the line "San Francisco Democrats" was a reference to Jeane Kirkpatrick's 1984 Republican National Convention "Blame America First" speech, in which Kirkpatrick coined the phrase "San Francisco Liberal.".
 The phrase "San Francisco liberal" was common at the time.